 Get active.
 Physical activity and exercise have been identified as successful ways to reduce depression symptoms.

 Avoid drugs and alcohol.
-Alcohol and illicit drugs can worsen depression symptoms.
+Alcohol and illicit drugs may worsen depression symptoms.

 Coping and Support

 Simplify life.
 Reduce obligations when possible, and set reasonable schedules for goals.
 Write in a journal to express pain, anger, fear or other emotions.

 Read reputable self-help books and talk about them to therapist.

 Avoid isolation.
 Try to participate in normal activities and socialize with family or friends regularly.
 Complete self care tasks by eating a healthy diet and getting sufficient sleep.